-The fair value of the in-kind contribution is recognised as income and a corresponding expense.
+The fair value of material in-kind contributions is recognised as income and a corresponding expense.

 The University of Melbourne provides Grattan Institute with a number of in-kind services under a service agreement.
-The total estimated fair value of these services in 2008-09 was \$350,000.
+The total estimated fair value of these services in 2009-10 was \$316,000.